omunozsanchezdeloitte/Capstone---Group-3/README.md

 ### Stakeholders
 1. Empower Automotive Executives
-2. Car sellers and buyers
+2. Car sellers & buyers

 ## Data Understanding & Analysis
 We examined data from Kaggle Dataset "Car Price Prediction Challenge".
 We focused on the Price, Prod. year, Leather interior, and Mileage features for our models.